Rokucraft/RokuWiki/docs/roleplay/mastery.md

 ## Becoming a Master

-For a character to become a master of their element they must complete an average of 10 roleplay lessons, minimum 8, depending on their current skill level, age, and ability.
-A minimum of 8/10 lessons must be completed on the server.
-2/10 can be in the [Roleplay Hub](https://discord.gg/tjqX25pH37) if necessary.
+For your character to become a master of their element, they must complete at least 8 roleplay lessons with bending instructors.
+The average amount of required lessons is 10, but your amount may vary depending on your character's current skill level, age, and ability.

+A minimum of 8 of your character's lessons must be completed on the server.
+Others may be completed in the [Roleplay Hub](https://discord.gg/tjqX25pH37) if necessary.

+After you have completed the necessary classes, you will be eligible to apply for mastery on the [forum](https://forum.rokucraft.com/c/roleplay-applications/mastery/16).

 ## Bending Instructors